44 results found

 Turconi L, Tropeano D, Savio G, et al., 2015, Landscape analysis for multi-hazard prevention in Orco and Soana valleys, Northwest Italy, NATURAL HAZARDS AND EARTH SYSTEM SCIENCES, Vol: 15, Pages: 1963-1972, ISSN: 1561-8633

-Ghail RC, Jacqueline S, Mason PJ, 2015, Identification of Ground Engineering Hazards in London Through the Use of Predictive 4D Geomodelling Tools, 12th International IAEG Congress, Publisher: SPRINGER INT PUBLISHING AG, Pages: 907-911
+Ghail RC, Skipper J, Mason PJ, 2014, Identification of Ground Engineering Hazards in London Through the Use of Predictive 4D Geomodelling Tools, Switzerland, Engineering Geology for Society and Territory, Publisher: Springer International Publishing, Pages: 907-911

 Wu M-C, Liu J, Cosgrove J, et al., 2014, Modelling of Yingxiu-Seichuan fault zone based on refined DInSAR data of 2008 Wenchuan earthquake, TECTONOPHYSICS, Vol: 630, Pages: 193-207, ISSN: 0040-1951